Financial-Times/origami-build-service/README.md

 Trouble-Shooting
 ----------------

-We've outlined some common issues that can occur when running the build service:
+We've outlined some common issues that can occur when running the Build Service:

 ### What do I do if memory usage is high?